joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Added option to move the origin to the centroid point in the ribbed fuselage control Added shell mode to fuselage when front or back selected.
 Allows user to make a hollow fuselage from the parts Added ellipsoid tool.
-  Added clean solid statement to limpet
-  Added first cut of text replace to script editor new csg operation "Extract" creates two group.
+  Added first cut of text replace to script editor Added first cut of U Bracket tool
+  Added new csg operation "Extract" creates two group.
 One containing the difference between two objects and the other the "Intersection"

+  dropabove, dropbelow, dropfront, dropback, dropleft, dropright added to limpet Added sgn(), MoveBackTo() MoveFrontTo() and Cenflo() to standard limpet lib Solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() Added clean solid statement to limpet

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided